briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 constantly modify their environment.
-These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters phenotypes and their corresponding effects on the environment [@odling2003niche]. **This research will reveal how endogenous environmental change, or *niche construction*, affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations construct their environment.
+These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters phenotypes and their corresponding effects on the environment [@odling2003niche]. **This research will reveal how environmental change brought about by organisms, or *niche construction*, affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations construct their environment.
 We then widen our scope to include scenarios where the environment itself is biotic, such as when symbiont populations modify